How to Access Property Records in Nevada

 - Legal Description - The survey may contain a legal description of the property, including a complete and precise description of the property's boundaries and measurements.
 It may comprise dimensions, angles, and reference points to identify the property precisely.

 - Boundary Lines - The survey may show the property's boundary lines and the lengths and directions of each component.
-This data assists in determining the actual size of the property and its connection to nearby properties.
+This data assists in determining the property's actual size and its connection to nearby properties.

 - Monuments and Markers - The survey may identify existing monuments, markers, or points used to define the boundaries.

-- Easements and Encroachments - Property surveys may reveal any easements or encroachments on the property.
-Easements denote property areas subject to shared access or usage by others.
+- Easements and Encroachments - Property surveys may reveal easements or encroachments on the property.
+Easements denote areas subject to shared access or usage by others.

-- Surveyor's Certificate - A certificate or statement from the professional surveyor who conducted the survey will be included with the survey.
-It confirms the survey's accuracy as well as the surveyor's qualifications.
+- Surveyor's Certificate - The survey will include a certificate or statement from the professional surveyor who conducted it.
+This confirms the survey's accuracy and the surveyor's qualifications.

 Understanding Property Ownership in Nevada